-As we can see from this definition of ‘chaos’, the idea that things and events ‘appear’ random does at first seem to be accurate.
+As we can see from this definition of ‘chaos’, the idea that things and events ‘appear’ random may at first seem accurate.
 However, the more you examine chaos the more you find that the randomness of things does indeed have a strange order and beauty of its own – as revealed by fractals.

 Chaos is a central part of The Code and applies to the entire universe, including humankind.
 The difficulty with chaos is that prediction is much more challenging because tiny variables, under the influence of the cause and effect principle (which underpins all life’s dynamics) can be magnified into huge events; our weather being one of the best examples.

 This is why weather predictions beyond five days become more challenging and speculative as weather is dependent on so many variables.
 Therefore, to factor them all into an equation of prediction is almost impossible.
 How can we know precisely the pressures of all the different weather systems anywhere in the world and how they might interact with one another?
 How can we be exactly sure of what the wind will be doing in a week’s time?
 How can our calculations about temperature be absolute at any given point?
 The answer is we can’t ‘tie down’ those factors precisely, especially the further we attempt to project these predictions into the future.
 Scientific data demonstrates that weather predictions under three days have a high level of accuracy, but that our mathematical formulae and calculations break down when we start trying to calculate the weather beyond a week.